bgachara/bgachara.github.io/posts/databases.md

   - Concurrency Issues
   - Resource Contention.

+## Adaptive Query Processing

+- This allows the execution engine to modify a query's plan and expression trees while it is running.
+The goal is to use information gathered from executing some part of the query to decide how to proceed with executing the rest of the query.
+In the extreme case, the DBMS can give up and return the query to the optimizer but with new information.
+- `ref paper:` Adaptive Query Processing in the looking glass.

 ## Vectorised Query Execution

 - The process of converting an algorithm's scalar implementation that processes a single pair of operands at a time, to a vector implementation that processes one operation on multiple pairs of operands at once.
-- Why this matters
-  - say we can parallelize our algorithms over 32 cores, assume each core has a 4-wide SIMD registers, speed-up 32x * 4x = 128x.
+This is known as Data Parallelization.
+Suppose we can parallelize our algorithms over 32 cores, assuming each core has a 4-wide SIMD registers, speed-up 32x * 4x = 128x.
-- Single Instruction, Multiple Data
-  - a class of CPU instructions that allow the processor to perform the same operation on multiple data points simultaneously.
-  - all major ISAs have microarchitecture support SIMD operations
+- Single Instruction, Multiple Data (SIMD): A class of CPU instructions that allow the processor to perform the same operation on multiple data points simultaneously.
+All major ISAs have microarchitecture support SIMD operations
   - x86: mmx, sse, sse2, sse3, sse4, avx, avx2, avx512
   - PowerPC: Altivec
   - ARM: Neon, SVE
   - RISC-V: RVV.

 - Approaches
-  - Horizontal
-    - Perform operation on all elements together within a single vector.
+  - Horizontal: Perform operation on all elements together within a single vector to produce a scalar output.
-  - Vertical
-    - Perform operation in an elementwise manner on elements of each vector.
+  - Vertical: Perform operation in an elementwise manner on elements of each vector.

-- SIMD Instructions
+### SIMD Instructions

-  - Data movement
-    - move data in and out of vector registers
+- Data movement: Move data in and out of vector registers.
-  - Arithmetic Operations
-    - apply operation on multiple data items.
-    - ADD, MUL, SUB, DIV, MAX, MIN.
+- Arithmetic Operations: Apply operation on multiple data items, i.e ADD, MUL, SUB, DIV, MAX, MIN.
-  - Logical Instructions
-    - logical operations on multiple data items.
-    - AND, OR, XOR, ANDN, ANDPS, ANDNPS.
+- Logical Instructions: Logical operations on multiple data items, i.e AND, OR, XOR, ANDN, ANDPS, ANDNPS.
-  - Comparison Instructions
-    - Compare multiple data items
+- Comparison Instructions: Compare multiple data items
-  - Shuffle Instructions
-    - move data between SIMD registers
+- Shuffle Instructions: Move data between SIMD registers
-  - Miscellaneous
 - Conversion: Transform data between x86 and SIMD registers.
-    - Cache Control: move data directly from SIMD registers to memory(bypass CPU cache)
+- Cache Control: Move data directly from SIMD registers to memory(bypass CPU cache)
-  - ref video:`james reinders`
+- `ref video:`james reinders

-- SIMD Trade-offs
+### SIMD Trade-offs

 - Advantages
   - Significant performance gains and resource utilization if an algorithm can be vectorized.
 - Disadvantage
   - Implement an algorithm using SIMD is still mostly a manual process.
   - SIMD may have restrictions on data alignment
   - Gathering data into SIMD registers and scattering it to the correct locations is tricky and/or inefficient.(no longer true in avx-512f)
   - *read more on avx-512*

-- SIMD Implementations
+### SIMD Implementations

 - Automatic Vectorization
-    - compiler can identify when instructions inside of a loop can be rewritten as a vectorized operations.
-    - works for simple loops only and is rare in database operators.
+  - The compiler can identify when instructions inside of a loop can be rewritten as a vectorized operations.
+It works for simple loops only and is rare in database operators.
 Require h/w support for SIMD instructions.

 - Compiler Hints
-    - provide the compiler with additional information about the code to let it know that its safe to vectorize.
+  - We provide the compiler with additional information about the code to let it know that its safe to vectorize.
   - Approaches:
     - Give explicit information about memory locations
     - Tell the compiler to ignore vector dependencies.
     - *check languages support for such directives*

 - Explicit Vectorization
-    - Use CPU intrinsics to manually marshal data between SIMD registers and execute vectorized instructions
-      - not portable across CPUs(ISAs / versions)
+  - Use CPU intrinsics to manually marshal data between SIMD registers and execute vectorized instructions, not portable across CPUs(ISAs / versions).
-    - There are libraries that hide the underlying calls to SIMD intrinsics.
+  - There are libraries that hide the underlying calls to SIMD intrinsics, i.e Google Highway, simd, Expressive Vector Engine, std::simd.

-      - Google Highway
-      - simd
-      - Expressive Vector Engine
-      - std::simd
+- ref paper:` Everything you always wanted to know about compiled and vectorized queries but were afraid to ask`.

+### Vectorization Fundamentals

 - There are fundamental SIMD operations that the DBMS will use to build more complex functionality
-  - Masking
-    - Almost all avx-512 operations support predication variants whereby the CPU only performs operations on lanes specified by an input bitmask.
+  - Masking: Almost all avx-512 operations support predication variants whereby the CPU only performs operations on lanes specified by an input bitmask.
-  - Permute
-    - for each lane, copy values in the input vector specified by the offset in the index vector into the destination vector.
-    - prior to avx-512, DBMS had to write data from the SIMD register to memory then back to the SIMD register.
+  - Permute: For each lane, copy values in the input vector specified by the offset in the index vector into the destination vector, prior to avx-512, DBMS had to write data from the SIMD register to memory then back to the SIMD register.
   - Selective Load/Store
   - Compress/Expand
   - Selective Gather/Scatter

 - ref paper:`make the most out of your smid investments: counter control flow divergence in compiled query pipelines`

-- Vectorized DBMS algorithms
+### Vectorized DBMS algorithms

 - ref paper:`rethinking simd vectorization for in-memory databases`
-  - principles for efficient vectorization by using fundamental vector operations to construct more advanced functionality.
-    - favor vertical vectorization by processing different input data per lane.
-    - maximize lane utilization by executing unique data items per lane subset(no useless computations)
+- They are principles for efficient vectorization by using fundamental vector operations to construct more advanced functionality.
+They favor vertical vectorization by processing different input data per lane and maximize lane utilization by executing unique data items per lane subset (no useless computations).

-  - vectorized operators
+#### Vectorized operators

 - Selection Scans
   - branchless.
   - key - mask - offset.
   - bitmasks replace if-clauses.
-      - relaxed operator fusion
+  - Relaxed Operator Fusion
     - ref paper:`relaxed operator fusion for in-memory databases: making compilation, vectorization and prefetching work together at last`
     - vectorized processing model designed for query compilation execution engines.
-        - decompose pipelines into stages that operate on vectors of tuples
-          - each stage may contain multiple operators
-          - communicate through cache-resident buffers
-          - stages are granularity of vectorization + fusion.
+    - decompose pipelines into stages that operate on vectors of tuples, where each stage may contain multiple operators, communicate through cache-resident buffers where stages are granularity of vectorization + fusion.
-        - dbms can tell the CPU to grab the next vector while it works on the current batch.
-          - prefetch enabled operators define start of new stage
-          - hides the cache miss latency
+    - The DBMS can tell the CPU to grab the next vector while it works on the current batch, i.e prefetch enabled operators define start of new stage, hides the cache miss latency.
-        - any prefetching technique is suitable
-          - group prefetching, s/w pipelining, AMAC.
-          - Group prefetching works and is simple to implement.
+    - Any prefetching technique is suitable, i.e Group prefetching, s/w pipelining, AMAC.
+Group prefetching works and is simple to implement.

+- Vector Refill Algorithms
+  - Buffered: Use additional SIMD registers to stage results within an operator and procees with next loop iteration to fill in underutilized lanes vectors.
+  - Partial: Use additional SIMD registers to buffer results from underutilized vectors and then return to previous operator to process the next vector.
+Requires fine-grained bookkeeping to make sure other operators don't clobber deferred vectors.
+  - ref paper: `Make the most out of your SIMD investemtns: counter control flow divergence in compiled query pipelines.`

 - Hash Tables
-      - expand linear probing hash table
+  - Expand linear probing hash table.
-      - converge on cache size degradation
+  - Converge on cache size degradation.

 - Partitioning / Histograms.
-      - use scatter and gathers to increment counts
+  - Use scatter and gathers to increment counts.
-      - replicate the histogram to handle collisions.
+  - Replicate the histogram to handle collisions.

 - Caveat Emptor
-  - AVX-512 is not always faster than AVX2
+  - AVX-512 is not always faster than AVX2.
-  - Some CPUs downgrade their clockspeed when switching to AVX-512 mode
-    - compilers will prefer 256-bit SIMD operations
+  - Some CPUs downgrade their clockspeed when switching to AVX-512 mode, compilers will prefer 256-bit SIMD operations
   - If only a small portion of the process uses AVX-512, then it is not worth the downclock penalty.

-- Vectorization is essential for OLAP queries
-- We can combine all the intra-query parallelism optimizations we've talked about in a DBMS
+- Vectorization is essential for OLAP queries, but implementing an algorihtm using SIMD is still a manual process.
+We can combine all the intra-query parallelism optimizations we've talked about in a DBMS
   - Multiple threads processing the same query.
   - Each thread can execute a compiled plan
   - The compiled plan can invoke vectorized operations.